ramblingadam/magic-task-timer/README.md

 I'd also like to add custom input forms instead of relying on window.prompt() calls when a user edits a task's name or category.

 Also, more themes!
 I find that the amount of joy I feel while using an app is directly correlated with how beautiful it is.
 I believe a stellar presentation can make even a modest app really shine, and increase the odds that a user will connect emotionally to an application.

+I have many other features in mind as development continues.
+Keep an ear out. ;)

 ---